etoosamoe/raycast-scripts/README.md

 4. Click on `Add Directories` and choose directory with downloaded scripts

 # Scripts
 - `check-open-port` - Checks if network port on remote host opened or closed.
 Uses https://www.yougetsignal.com/tools/open-ports/ for checking.
+Enter IP Address or DNS, and port.